Last updated: June 18, 2026

 |---|---|---|

-| Adult dental care with Medicaid | Call Member Services or your dental plan | Not every dentist takes every plan, so confirm before the visit. |
+| Adult Medicaid dental care | Call Member Services or your dental plan | Not every dentist takes every plan or new patient. |

-| Pregnancy dental help | Ask Medicaid, WIC, or I-Smile | Tell the clinic you are pregnant when you schedule. |
+| Dental care while pregnant | Ask I-Smile, WIC, Medicaid, or your clinic | Tell the office you are pregnant before the visit. |

-| No insurance | Call a health center with dental care | Sliding fees often require proof of income. |
+| No dental insurance | Try a health center or free clinic | Sliding fees often need proof of income. |

-Iowa Medicaid dental care for adults
+Iowa Medicaid dental care

 I-Smile, I-Smile@School, and I-Smile Silver